brianseg014/domainpy/README.md

 ```

 ### Implmentation of repository in infrastructure

+**Event sourcing** is a storage strategy that consists in saving all
+the historic events instead of the current state.
+Later you can replay
+these events to reach any state in time.

 The library provides a function to create an adaptar for a event sourced
 repository, which implements the methods get and save.